vlomonaco/norb-creator/README.md

 # NorbCreator #

 NorbCreator is a Java tool that can be used to sequentialize [NORB](http://www.cs.nyu.edu/~ylclab/data/norb-v1.0/) (NYU Object Recognition Benchmark) images.
-It has been originally designet to suit research purposes described in this paper.
+It has been originally designe to suit research purposes described in the paper ["Semi-supervised Tuning from Temporal Coherence"](http://arxiv.org/abs/1511.03163) authored Maltoni, D & Lomonaco, V.
-It can also be easily expanded to manage any other dataset.
+It can also be easily expanded to manage any other image dataset.

+**Please, cite the paper above if you want to use this tool.**

 ### Getting started ###
-The easiest way to use the tool is to [download](https://bitbucket.org/vincenzo_lomonaco/norbcreator/src/d4a99663fbfa6526245affe03801e5f3f172c0fa/norbCreator.jar?at=master) the jar package and run it as follows:
+The easiest way to use the tool is to [download](https://bitbucket.org/vincenzo_lomonaco/norbcreator/src/d4a99663fbfa?at=master) the jar package and run it as follows:

 ```
 java -jar norbCreator.jar configFileName